DigitalGlobe/GGD-OpenSpaceNet/doc/REFERENCE.md

                                         argument must be present and have the same number of values.
   --include-region PATH                 Path to a file prescribing regions to
+                                        include in the detection process.
+                                        Recommended to have previously excluded regions.
-                                        include in the filtering process --exclude-region PATH                 Path to a file prescribing regions to exclude in the filtering process.
+  --exclude-region PATH                 Path to a file prescribing regions to
-                                        Recommended to have previously filtered
-                                        regions.
+                                        exclude from the detection process.
   --region (include/exclude) PATH [(include/exclude) PATH...]
                                         Paths to files including and excluding
                                         regions.